adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Yes," replied Dorothy, climbing another fence; "I’ll show you the highway."

 "Thank you, miss; you’re very kind," said he gratefully.
 "Here’s the highway.
-Now, it’s the fourth turn to the

-left; and then…"
+Now, it’s the fourth turn to the left; and then…"

 "Then what?" he inquired and put his hands in his coat pockets.

 Toto grabbed a finger and bit it.
 The shaggy man took his hand out of that pocket quickly, and said "Oh!"
 Dorothy did not notice.
 She was looking anxiously at the road.

 "Come on," she commanded.
 "It’s only a little way farther."
-After a while they came to the place where five roads branched in different directions; Dorothy pointed to one,
+After a while they came to the place where five roads branched in different directions; Dorothy pointed to one, and said,

-and said,

 "That’s it, Shaggy Man."

-"I’m much obliged, miss," he said, and went along an- other road.
+"I’m much obliged, miss," he said, and went along another road.

 "Not that one!" she cried; "you’re going wrong."
 He stopped.